Skip to main content

 071_Select_nodes_for_fixing_the_casing_to_the_foundation.png

-Click "automatically determine FEM component coupling nodes."
+Click Step 5, then choose "Automatically determine FEM component coupling nodes."
 If the positioning is correct, all nodes that have a connection between the bearing seat and the bearing will be shown.
-Click "finish."
+Click "Finish."
 If no points are shown, or only a few, correction is required.

 Notice